Find Grad Schools

 4 Yearly Graduations

 Drexel University is the 14th most popular school in the nation for students seeking a graduate certificate in medical illustration.
 Each year, around 23,500 students seeking various degrees attend the university.
-The average in-state tuition for full-time undergraduates is $54,766 per year, while in-state graduate students, on average, pay $36,234 per year.
-During the 2020-2021 academic year, 4 people received their graduate certificate in medical illustration from Drexel.
-Around 25% of these students were from an underrepresented racial-ethnic group, and 50% were women.
+The average in-state tuition for full-time undergraduates is $56,595 per year, while in-state graduate students, on average, pay $36,234 per year.
+During the most recent year for which we have data, 4 people received their graduate certificate in medical illustration from Drexel.
+About 67% of this group were women, and 67% were students from an underrepresented racial-ethnic group.

 #17